"To understand me, you must understand that I am a Scots-Irish hillbilly at heart."

 The Mask and the Man Beneath It

-What distinguishes Vance from a more typical Three is the emotional depth underneath the performance.
-His writing in Hillbilly Elegy carries genuine pain, genuine wrestling with shame and belonging.
-This suggests a 3 with a 4 wing, the version of the Achiever who isn't just performing but is also aware that something authentic was lost in the process.
-The thin-skinnedness that political opponents have noticed, former debate opponent Tim Ryan warned that Vance "can fly off the handle a little bit if you hit him in the right spot," that's the Four wing.
-The sensitivity beneath the polish.
+What distinguishes Vance from a more typical Achiever is the emotional depth underneath the performance.
+Hillbilly Elegy carries real pain and real wrestling with shame and belonging; he isn't just performing, he's aware that something authentic was lost in the process.
+Former debate opponent Tim Ryan warned that Vance "can fly off the handle a little bit if you hit him in the right spot."
+That thin skin is the sensitivity beneath the polish.

-The Enneagram framework suggests that growth for Threes doesn't mean eliminating the adaptation.
+Growth for Threes doesn't mean eliminating the adaptation.
 It means developing enough internal security that the performance becomes a choice rather than a compulsion.
-For Threes, that integration looks like the healthy side of Type 6: genuine loyalty, real commitment, the willingness to let people see who you are without the resume attached.

 There are glimpses of this in Vance's life.
 His devotion to Mamaw.
 The Ford's Theatre steps, where Usha found him and taught him a third option existed between rage and retreat.
 The Catholic conversion.
 And this line from Hillbilly Elegy: "I realized that of all the emotions I felt toward my mother, love, pity, forgiveness, anger, hatred, and dozens of others, I had never tried sympathy.
 I had never tried to understand my mom."